Academic Resource Center

 - Refusal to comply with the above guidelines will result in denial of Testing Center services.

-The Advising Center is located in the Student Support Services Building and provides advising services to students at any point throughout the semester.
-Transfer advisors are located here and are ready to assist students with any questions about scheduling classes, transferring to another college or university, choosing a major, and connecting with other services across campus.
-Advisors support students in completing their goals while at Iowa Central.
+The Advising Center, located in the Greehey Family Student Success Center, provides advising services to students at any point throughout the semester.
+Advisors are ready to assist students with any questions regarding class scheduling, transferring, assistance with major selection, and connection to other services on campus.
+Advisors are eager to assist and guide students in completing their goals while they are here at Iowa Central.

-The College's Business Office is located in the Student Support Services Building.
+The College's Business Office is located in the Greehey Family Student Success Center.
 This is the office responsible for maintaining the financial records for all students.
-Students who enroll in credit and/or non-credit courses will have their tuition and fee charges appear on their student account.
+Students who enroll in credit and/or non-credit courses will have their tuition and fees charges appear on their student account.
 Students can view their student account activity using WebAdvisor.
 The Business Office sends out periodic billing postcards, answers question regarding charges, and receives payments on accounts.

 Payments for tuition and fees are due in full prior to the start of classes, although a deferred payment plan is available for eligible credit courses in the fall and spring semesters.